Lectio Divina: Luke 7:1-10

 • Perhaps the first aspect that emerges from the reading of the passage is the situation of suffering in which the centurion finds himself.
 Try to hear more attentively the words that try to give light to this reality.
 Capernaum, a border city, a city apart, on the margins, a city where the blessings of God seem slow to arrive.
 The grave illness; the imminent death of a dear person.

 • But we soon see that the Lord enters into this situation, coming to share in it, to live in it with His loving presence.
 The words in italics confirm this truth: “asking Him to come”; “and Jesus went with them”; “He was only a short distance.”
 It is wonderful to see this movement of Jesus who moves near to him who calls Him, who searches for Him and who asks for salvation.
 This is how Jesus acts with each one of us.

 • But it is also very useful to enter into contact with the figure of the centurion, who is here a bit like our master, our guide on the way of faith.

 “When he heard about Jesus”.
 He received the announcement, he heard the good news and held it in his heart.
-He did not net it escape and did not close his ears to life.
-He remembered Jesus and now he goes in search for him.
+He did not let it escape and did not close his ears to life.
+He remembered Jesus and now he goes in search for Him.

 • And if I open my heart in prayer, to the invocation, if I invite the Lord to come, what is the profound attitude of my heart?
 Is there also in me, as in the centurion, the knowledge of being unworthy, of not being sufficient solely of myself, of not being pretentious?
 Do I know how to place myself before the Lord with that humility that comes from love, from serene trust in Him?